Colin Wilson: Reception

 In 2016 the first full-length biography of Wilson, Beyond the Robot: The Life and Work of Colin Wilson, by Gary Lachman, appeared.
 It received a positive endorsement from Philip Pullman, who wrote that "Wilson was always far better and more interesting than fashionable opinion claimed, and in Lachman he has found a biographer who can respond to the whole range of his work with sympathy and understanding, in a style which, like Wilson's own, is always immensely readable."
 Michael Dirda in The Washington Post called Wilson a "controversial writer who explored the nature of human consciousness in dozens of books" and said that Lachman, a "leading student of the western esoteric tradition, writes with "exceptional grace, forcefulness, and clarity."
 Brett Taylor "enjoyed" the biography, but said that "a more critical author might have written a book that argued for the subject's worth in a broader and more convincing context.
 Lachman displays credulity on occult matters and an admiration for Wilson's sometimes dodgy philosophy."

 On 1 July 2016, the First International Colin Wilson Conference took place at the University of Nottingham.
 A second conference took place at the same venue on 6 July 2018.
+The Third Conference was held in Nottingham on September 1-3, 2023 which included the premiere of the Figgis-West eight-part documentary film series Colin Wilson: his life and work.
+Directed and edited by Jason Figgis, the documentary is a detailed study of Wilson's life and work which includes interviews with Uri Geller, Gary Lachman,Tahir Shah, Jason Figgis and Philip Pullman.

-Colin Wilson's archive is held at the Manuscripts and Special Collections Department at the University of Nottingham in the United Kingdom.
-It contains all his published work plus manuscripts, correspondence and journals.
+Wilson's archive is held at the Manuscripts and Special Collections Department at the University of Nottingham.
+It contains the entirety of his published work plus manuscripts, correspondence and journals.